Included Free on Every Inspection Certified Master Inspector® Oregon City & Portland Metro

 Documentation in the Report

-Every thermal anomaly is photographed with both the IR and standard camera.
-Both images appear in the report, side by side, with a clear explanation.
-You see exactly what was seen and what it likely means.
+Every flagged spot gets both an IR and a standard photo in your report, side by side, with a plain explanation.
+You see what Russ saw and what it likely means.

 High-Resolution Detector